familyforestresearchcenter/WOOD_SUPPLY/README.md

 # WOOD_SUPPLY
-SQL and R scripts used to query, summarize, and analyze data associated with the "Supply of Wood from America’s Family Forests: Combining Biophysical, Social, and Economic Factors" journal article,
+SQL and R scripts used to query, summarize, and analyze data associated with the Supply of Wood from America’s Family Forests: Combining Biophysical, Social, and Economic Factors journal article,

 Below is a list of folders and files in this repository, along with brief descriptions of the files.